Parul University MBA Admissions 2025

 Ranking is the process of determining the position or place of a person or thing based on comparison and other information given in the questions for the CAT exam.

-It is one of the most important parts of Logical Reasoning for the CAT exam.
+It is one of the most essential parts of Logical Reasoning for the CAT exam.

 For some information about this topic, students can study “Ranking logical reasoning pdf”, “order and ranking Logical Reasoning ” and “Ranking logical reasoning questions”.

-There are many different types of questions asked in the CAT exam based on ranking.
+There are many different types of questions asked in the CAT exam based on the ranking.

 Some of them are:

-The position/Ranking of the person is asked from the bottom/left/right/top.
+The position or ranking of the person is asked from the bottom, left, right, or top.

 Questions are based on the number of persons between two positions.